funkybob/aio-mini-chat/README.md

 # aio-mini-chat
-A port of mini_chat to asyncio
+A port of mini\_chat to asyncio

+This acutally has 1 fewer dependencies, and several fewer lines of code, than the already miniscule mini\_chat.

 # QuickStart

-Make sure you have Redis running, listening on the default port.
+Make sure you have Redis running, and listening on the default port.

 ```
 $ virtualenv -p python3 achat